Connect with us

 caffeine content in coffee

-In an 8-ounce cup of brewed coffee, you usually get 70 to 140 mg of caffeine.
-An espresso shot, at 1 ounce, contains about 63 mg, with a double shot providing roughly 126 mg.
-Instant coffee varies more widely, offering between 30 and 90 mg per 8-ounce cup.
-Decaf coffee typically has about 2 mg per 8-ounce serving, as it removes at least 97% of caffeine.
-Factors like bean type (Arabica vs. Robusta), roast level, and brewing method impact caffeine levels.
-This information helps you make better choices about your caffeine intake; there's much more to know about these factors.
+In a typical 8-ounce cup of brewed coffee, you can expect to find 70 to 140 mg of caffeine.
+A single ounce espresso shot contains around 63 mg of caffeine, while a double shot has about 126 mg.
+Instant coffee varies greatly, ranging from 30 to 90 mg per 8-ounce cup.
+Decaf coffee typically only has around 2 mg of caffeine per 8-ounce serving, as it eliminates at least 97% of the caffeine.
+Various factors such as the type of beans (Arabica vs. Robusta), the roast level, and the brewing method all influence the level of caffeine in your coffee.
+Knowing this information can help you make more informed decisions about your caffeine consumption, but there is still much more to learn about these factors.

 Key Takeaways